envicutor/drafts/flow.rst

 - Worker

-  - If dependencies are specified:
+  - If dependencies are not cached:

     - Consume message from CacheBuilder
     - [if inappropriate received signal or code] update Submission object accordingly and go to last step

   - Modify submission request with the new status (``SubmissionStatus.DependenciesInstalled``)

   - Create a docker container as a child process that has: